PaddlePaddle/docs/doc/fluid/api_guides/low_level/layers/learning_rate_scheduler_en.rst

 * :code:`piecewise_decay`: Piecewise decay.
 That is, the stair-like decay for a given number of steps, the learning rate stays the same within each step.
 For related API Reference please refer to :ref:`api_fluid_layers_piecewise_decay`

 * :code:`append_LARS`: The learning rate is obtained by the Layer-wise Adaptive Rate Scaling algorithm.
 For related algorithms, please refer to `Train Feed forward Neural Network with Layerwise Adaptive Rate via Approximating Back-matching Propagation <https://arxiv.
 Org/abs/1802.09750>`_ .
 For related API Reference please refer to :ref:`api_fluid_layers_append_LARS`

-* :code:`cosine_decay`: Cosine attenuation.
-It means the learning rate changes with the number of steps in the form of a cosine function.
-For related API Reference please refer to :ref:`api_fluid_layers_cosine_decay`

-* :code:`linear_lr_warmup`: The learning rate increases linearly to an appointed rate with the number of steps.
-For related API Reference please refer to :ref:`api_fluid_layers_linear_lr_warmup`